This page shows our printed promotional booklets, leaflets and other items. Most are available in electronic form, with

 If you've got an A3 printer then we've got a 9x9 and 13x13 board, suitable for printing doubled-sided (and then laminated?).
 This is designed for school clubs and the like, so there's some additional information about the basic rules and where to go for more information.

 These consist of a 9x9 printed board and flat stones.
 They are produced by Durham Go Club, but are available from the BGA.
-They come with a copy of the "cartoon" booklet, as they are intended for school and other youth clubs.
+They come with a copy of the "cartoon" booklet, and are designed to be cheap enough to give out to new players.
+They work well with school, university, and other youth clubs, as well as general players.

 PDF file 4.5Mb

 These consist of a double-sided 13x13 and 9x9 A3 Laminated Board, with a concise explanation of the rules.
 They come with a half set of standard black and white stones.
 They cost about £6 to produce.

 - Revised May 2010 as an online, but printable, version.